watts-dev/watts/doc/source/user/usage.rst

     moose_plugin = watts.PluginMOOSE('sam_template.inp')

-The MOOSE plugin provides the option to specify supplementary input files (in `supp_inputs` option) that will be copied together with the templated input file (mesh or cross-section files).
+The MOOSE plugin provides the option to specify non-templated input files (in `extra_inputs` option) that will be copied together with the templated input file (mesh or cross-section files).

 The SAM executable defaults to ``sam-opt`` (assumed to be present on your :envvar:`PATH`) but can also be specified explicitly with the